 Parachute Coffee offers multiple plans that people can subscribe to.
 Although this could create some confusion, they’ve made the options easy to understand by visually separating the different options, listing the differences of each plan underneath their price, and showing prepaid plans in a different color than the monthly plan.

 This helps customers understand the differences at a glance, thus reducing ordering friction at the most important step in the visitor’s path to purchase: checkout.

 5. Don’t just know your customer, learn to read their minds

 When writing copy for their website and creating marketing materials and ads, most marketing teams sit down and create buyer personas according to the team’s perception of who their customers are.
 They might have age range and location of their customers, but other than that, customer personas often end up being made up.

-High-converting ecommerce stores know the precise objections, doubts and questions their customers have.
-They know what’s going on in their customers lives, such as their type of job, where they shop, and the types of products they buy.
+High-converting ecommerce stores, and the best landing pages, address the precise objections, doubts and questions their customers have.
+The brands know what’s going on in their customers lives, such as their type of job, where they shop, and the types of products they buy.

 At the end of the day, high-converting ecommerce stores have customer personas that are backed by data, and not just any type of data, but lots of qualitative information about their customers.

 We do this using our Testing Trifecta conversion process.
 This involves looking at qualitative data (your analytics) to identify your problem areas.
 For example, this could be a specific section of a certain product page.

 Analytics tell you what is wrong, but they don’t tell you why.
 This is why you’ll want to perform qualitative research to dig deeper to understand the problem.
 This involves user testing, interviewing your customers, sending surveys and conducting polls, among other techniques.